suaudeau/deduplicate_backup_files/README.md

 ###Description:
 Save space in backups : Convert redondent files to hard links

-WARNINGS: This script will generate a scipt to  hard links between files that are identical in order to save storage in archived directories.
+WARNING: This program will generate a script to  hard links between files that are identical in order to save storage in archived directories.
-- Please use only in backup dir where files are NEVER MODIFIED!!!
+1) Please use only in backup dir where files will NEVER BE MODIFIED!!!
-- This script may also loose rights and owners of deduplicated files.
+2) This script may also loose rights and owners of deduplicated files.

 ###Configuration:
 none